Level-based Analysis of Genetic Algorithms and other Search Processes

 \section{Conclusion}

+Time-complexity analysis of evolutionary algorithms (EAs) has advanced significantly over the last decade, starting from simplified settings such as variants of the (1+1) EA without a real population, crossover or other higher-arity operators.
+It has been unclear to what extent the time-complexity profiles of these simple EAs considered by theoreticians deviate from those of the more sophisticated, population-based EAs often preferred by practitioners.
+New techniques tailored to time-complexity of population-based algorithms are required.

-Most results in runtime analysis of evolutionary algorithms concern relatively simple algorithms, e.g. the (1+1)~EA, which do not employ populations and higher-arity variation operators, such as crossover.
-This paper introduces a new tool, akin to the fitness-level technique, that easily yields upper bounds on the expected runtime of complex, non-elitist search processes.
-The tool is illustrated on Genetic Algorithms.
-Given an appropriate balance between selection and variation operators, we have shown that GAs optimise standard benchmark functions, as well as combinatorial optimisation problems, efficiently.
-Future applications of the theorem might consider the impact of the crossover operator more in detail, e.g. by a more precise analysis of the population diversity.
+This paper introduces a new technique that easily yields upper bounds on the expected runtime of complex, non-elitist search processes.
+The technique is first illustrated on Genetic Algorithms.
+We have shown that GAs optimise standard benchmark functions, as well as combinatorial optimisation problems, efficiently.
+As long as the population size is not overly large, the population does not incur an asymptotic slowdown on these functions compared to standard EAs that do not use populations.
+Thus, speedups can be achieved by parallellising fitness evaluations.
+Furthermore, consequent work indicate that non-elitist, population-based EAs have an advantage on more complex problems, including those with noisy \cite{DangLehre2015Noise}, dynamic \cite{DangJansenLehre2015Dynamic}, and peaked \cite{DangLehre2016SelfAdaptationArxiv} fitness landscapes.